MC42/hi-im.kim/writing/pmmm/akuma.md

 "Oh uh....
 I started to take ballet classes.
 Mama thought it was a good idea, and it's fun, but it's hard."

 "So elegant, so *regal!* Sayaka pantomimed, as Madoka giggled at the silly pose.
-Just like Sayaka, like she never left.
+Just like Sayaka; like she never left.

 "Okay but..."
 Sayaka poised, eyebrows waggling.